ElectronicCats/pawprotector/README.md

 Hardware released under an CERN Open Hardware Licence v1.2.
 See the [LICENSE_HARDWARE](https://github.com/ElectronicCats/pawprotector/blob/main/LICENSE_HARDWARE.md) file for more information.

-Electronic Cats is a registered trademark, please do not use if you sell these PCBs.
+Electronic Cats is a registered trademark, please do not use it if you sell these PCBs.

 Jul 2023